I’m sitting down to type out this longer letter to you invite you to join my in-depth, small-group Marketing Mentorship coaching program.

 - You take (or are willing to start taking) your work seriously.
 This isn’t a hobby.
 It’s a business.
 It’s a craft.
 It’s something you’re passionate about and committed to getting better at.
 You are very good at what you do and you already enjoy some solid word-of-mouth and referrals from your existing clients.

-- You are willing to spend five hours per week on your business.
-I’d like to know that you are willing to spend five hours per week (including calls) working on your business, not just in your business.
+- You are willing to spend five hours per week working on your business not just in your business.
+I’d like to know that you are willing to spend five hours per week (including calls) working on your business.
 Five hours a week working on repairing and painting your boat, not just sailing it.
 If you’re willing to do this, you will see growth in your business that you might not believe is possible.
 Translation: one hour per day, Monday through Friday, of focused time on making your business better.

 - You are serious about growing your business and figuring out your niche.
 I think this one is self-explanatory.